Monday, November 3, 2025

 Week one: create space to think

-Set guidelines for the daily deep work windows, silence notifications during them, and review active caseloads by complexity.
+Set guidelines for the daily deep work focus windows, silence notifications during them, and review active caseloads by complexity.
 Remove incomplete cases from investigation queues.

 Pair buddies on sensitive cases, add short decompressions after difficult calls, and run coaching-based quality checks to catch issues before they grow.